By Steve Beauregard

 Once on the Deuce, the bus takes just seven minutes (in normal traffic) to get to the Bellagio, as there is another stop along the way.

 At just .7 mile away, driving from the Mirage to the Bellagio would take you between three to five minutes of actual driving time (in normal traffic).
 This is from door-to-door, so account for extra time (ten minutes or so is my estimate) walking to and from the two resort’s parking garages.
 Also keep in mind, the driving-time figure of 3 to 5 minutes could easily turn into twenty or thirty minutes depending on a traffic accident or whether you are driving during the Strip’s notoriously slow Friday/Saturday night traffic.

-At just a five minute or less ride, door-to-door, a Mirage to Bellagio taxi run would be quick and affordable, and around $6.
-However you may get a nasty look and tone from the taxi driver for the very short fare.
+At just a five minute or less ride, door-to-door, a Mirage to Bellagio taxi run or rideshare would be quick and affordable.

 Again, it’s just an 11 to 15 minute walk, so that may be your best option.